-- 1. Announcing the official OEA Board of Directors endorsement of the policy set forth in NEA Bylaws 3-1, g., in the OHIO SCHOOLS magazine. - Designating Ohio's NEA State Coordinator as the person responsible for directing the activities - including working with the NEA to achieve the representation goal.
+1. Announcing the official OEA Board of Directors endorsement of the policy set forth in NEA Bylaws 3-1, g., in the OHIO SCHOOLS magazine.

-- 3. Communicating via mail and email to all self-identified ethnic-minority OEA members about the plan and urging them to seek election as NEA delegates - 4.
-The OEA President sending to all local association presidents' materials that describe the policy, plan and procedures for nominating individuals for NEA delegate and urging them to encourage minority members to seek election as NEA delegates.
+- Designating Ohio's NEA State Coordinator as the person responsible for directing the activities - including working with the NEA to achieve the representation goal. - 3.
+Communicating via mail and email to all OEA members that self-identified as people of color, about the plan and urging them to seek election as NEA delegates - 4.
+The OEA President sending to all local association presidents' materials that describe the policy, plan and procedures for nominating individuals for NEA delegate and urging them to encourage ethnically diverse members to seek election as NEA delegates.
 The mailing, which will be sent in November, will include copies of the plan and the declaration of candidacy form. - All delegates shall be elected by the membership of the electoral unit (including Higher Education members) to be represented and shall be in accordance with the NEA Constitution, Bylaws and Standing Rules. - 6.
-The OEA's goal is to seat not less than 18.1% of Ohio's delegates at the NEA convention to represent the ethnic-minority population of Ohio. - NEA delegates from affiliated local associations shall be elected on the basis of one for each 150 NEA members (or major fraction thereof) within the unit or from local association clusters not to exceed 150 NEA members. - a) Approximately 54 local associations within OEA will be eligible to elect three (3) or more local delegates.
-The OEA will urge these locals to identify minority members and encourage them to seek election as NEA delegates.
-These locals will be prompted to set as a minimal target the election of at least one (1) ethnic-minority member and one ethnic-minority successor delegate. - In the past, these larger locals have developed effective, legally permissible programs resulting in the nomination and election of a proportional number of ethnic-minority delegates and alternates.
-The Association will continue to work with these locals to achieve the same results for 2019-2020. - b) Although some of the remaining locals have few ethnic-minority members, the OEA will use direct mail to request its local associations to identify minority members and to urge them to seek election as delegates.
+The OEA's goal is to seat not less than 18.7% of Ohio's delegates at the NEA convention to represent the ethnically diverse population of Ohio. - 7.
+NEA delegates from affiliated local associations shall be elected on the basis of one for each 150 NEA members (or major fraction thereof) within the unit or from local association clusters not to exceed 150 NEA members. - a) Approximately 43 local associations within OEA will be eligible to elect three (3) or more local delegates.
+The OEA will urge these locals to identify ethnically diverse members and encourage them to seek election as NEA delegates.
+These locals will be prompted to set as a minimal target the election of at least one (1) person of color as a delegate and one person of color as a successor delegate. - In the past, these larger locals have developed effective, legally permissible programs resulting in the nomination and election of a proportional number of ethnically diverse delegates and alternates.
+The Association will continue to work with these locals to achieve the same results for 2021-2022. - b) Although some of the remaining locals have few ethnically diverse members, the OEA will use direct mail to request its local associations to identify members that are people of color and to urge them to seek election as delegates.

-Based upon 111,941 members (excluding students and NEA-Retired), state delegates are elected in 38 electoral unit areas of one (1) delegate per 1,000 members.
-Approximately 29 of the 38 electoral unit areas will elect three (3) or more delegates and with the remaining electoral units electing two (2) delegates each.
+Based upon 109,849 members (excluding Aspiring Educators and NEA-Retired), state delegates are elected in 36 electoral unit areas of one (1) delegate per 1,000 members.
+Approximately 29 of the 36 electoral unit areas will elect three (3) or more delegates and with the remaining electoral units electing two (2) delegates each.

-Similar to the past in that each electoral unit that is eligible to elect three (3) or more delegates, the Association will urge leaders to strive to elect at least one (1) delegate and one (1) successor delegate (alternate) who are ethnic-minority members.
-The OEA expects that its past successes in achieving the desired proportional minority representation of state delegates will continue.
+Similar to the past in that each electoral unit that is eligible to elect three (3) or more delegates, the Association will urge leaders to strive to elect at least one (1) delegate and one (1) successor delegate (alternate) who are ethnically diverse members.
+The OEA expects that its past successes in achieving the desired proportional ethnically diverse representation of state delegates will continue.

-Although the approximate number of potential Ohio NEA delegates is 746, Ohio anticipates a total seated delegation of approximately 300.
-The OEA believes that the procedures described above will help to reach the goal of achieving at least 54 ethnic minority delegates or 18.1%
+Although the approximate number of potential Ohio NEA delegates is 732, Ohio anticipates a total seated delegation of approximately 290.
+The OEA believes that the procedures described above will help to reach the goal of achieving at least 55 people of color as delegates or 18.7%.